-1. Within the meaning of Articles 251, 252, and 253, the parties to a contract shall be regarded as enemies when trading between them shall have been prohibited by or otherwise became unlawful under laws, orders, or regulations to which one of those parties was subject.
-They shall be deemed to have become enemies from the date when such trading was prohibited or otherwise became unlawful cation of domestic laws, orders, or regulations made during the war by the Allied and Associated Powers and subject to the terms of the contracts:
+Within the meaning of Articles 234, 235, and 236, the parties to a contract shall be regarded as enemies when trading between them shall have been prohibited by or otherwise became unlawful under laws, orders, or regulations to which one of those parties was subject.
+They shall be deemed to have become enemies from the date when such trading was prohibited or otherwise became unlawful.

-The following classes of contracts are excepted from dissolution by Article 251, and, without prejudice to the rights contained in Article 249 (b) of Section IV, remain in force subject to the application of domestic laws, orders, or regulations made during the war by the Allied and Associated Powers and subject to the terms of the contracts:
+The following classes of contracts are excepted from dissolution by Article 234, and, without prejudice to the rights contained in Article 232 (b) remain in force subject to the application of domestic laws, orders, or regulations made during the war by the Allied and Associated Powers and subject to the terms of the contracts:

-(a) Contracts having for their object the transfer of estates or of real or personal property where the property therein had passed or the object had been delivered before the parties became enemies; (b) Leases and agreements for leases of land and houses; (c) Contracts of mortgage, pledge, or lien; (d) Concessions concerning mines, quarries, or deposits; (e) Contracts between individuals or companies and States, provinces, municipalities, or other similar juridical persons charged with administrative functions, and concessions granted by States, provinces, municipalities, or other similar juridical persons charged with administrative functions.
+(a) Contracts having for their object the transfer of estates or of real or personal property where the property therein had passed or the object had been delivered before the parties became enemies;

+(b) Leases and agreements for leases of land and houses;

+(c) Contracts of mortgage, pledge, or lien;

+(d) Concessions concerning mines, quarries, or deposits;

+(c) Contracts between individuals or companies and States, provinces, municipalities, or other similar juridical persons charged with administrative functions, and concessions granted by States, provinces, municipalities, or other similar juridical persons charged with administrative functions.
 3.

-If the provisions of a contract are in part dissolved under Article 251, the remaining provisions of that contract shall, subject to the same application of domestic laws as is provided for in paragraph 2, continue in force if they are severable, but where they are not severable the contract shall be deemed to have been dissolved in the severable of the contract shall be deemed to have been dissolved in the severable of the sev solved in its entirety.
+If the provisions of a contract are in part dissolved under Article 234, the remaining provisions of that contract shall, subject to the same application of domestic laws as is provided for in paragraph 2, continue in force if they are severable, but where they are not severable the contract shall be deemed to have been dissolved in its entirety.

-II.-Provisions relating to certain classes of Contracts.
-Stock Exchange and Commercial Exchange Contracts.
-4.
+II .- Provisions relating to Certain Classes of Contracts.
+Stock Exchange and Commercial Exchange Coniracts.